 The next day you should take fine steel wool over (we used #000) the entire body, then buff out the wax with a cloth.
 (Note: Make sure that you are not too aggressive with the steel wool because you may end up peeling back the paint).

 After you have accomplished this, you will want to let the wax cure for around seven days before putting the dresser into any significant use.
 Also, until it is fully cured, be careful to touch the wax with your fingers because the oil from your hands may transfer into the wax, giving it a dirty look.

 After the body was painted and waxed, we turned our attention to the drawers.
 Sydney wanted to mix cherry stain with grey stain to create a custom stain color, and we think it turned out great!

 She found an old Tupperware container in the kitchen, and she used that to hold the stain she mixed since she used a small quantity.
 For this custom stained, Sydney combined the stain with equal ratios.
 She poured in 1/3 cup of cherry and 1/3 cup of grey stain.
 Then, she mixed the colors together as normal.

-Once the stain on the drawers were dry, we then added polyurethane to them.
-Poly does two things: (1) it creates a layer of protection for the drawers from everyday abuse; and (2) it creates a smooth finish.
+Once the stain on the drawers was dry, we then added polyurethane to them.
+Poly does two things: (1) it creates a layer of protection for the drawers from everyday abuse, and (2) it creates a smooth finish.
 We typically apply two coats of poly, but some projects may require more.
-After the poly has dried we use a wet sanding technique with extremely fine sand paper to ensure that the stained areas are smooth to touch.
+After the poly has dried, we use a wet sanding technique with excellent sandpaper to ensure that the stained areas are smooth to touch.
 The wet sanding process is really simple, just spray on some lemon oil and lightly sand over the stained areas with an 800 grit sandpaper (you can also do this over the painted areas, but you need to be careful not to sand too aggressively over the painted areas or you will end up with a distressed look).